man clutching his neck in pain

 Neck pain can make life extremely difficult.
 It’s not just that your neck hurts, you also have a hard time moving and taking care of everyday tasks.
 That leads to a lot of frustration and delays in getting things done.

-There are a few ways neck pain makes life more difficult.
-Neck pain can:
+There are more than a few ways that neck pain makes life more difficult.

 • make it hard to focus